-As music is a universal language, the curriculum is delivered through modules which encompass a fusion of inter-related musical components and devices.
-Composing, performing and listening activities are integral to this holistic approach.
-The modules ensure a breadth of learning opportunities and activities, allowing students of all musical preferences to develop transferable skills in their music making through classroom instruments, guitars, keyboards, their own instrument and music technology.
+The modules ensure a breadth of learning opportunities and activities, allowing students of all musical preferences to develop transferable skills in their music making through classroom instruments, guitars, keyboards, their own instruments and music technology.

 The course is set out to allow students to: